An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: Multi-level logistic regression

-We now give the code for the specification in JAGS of a {\bf varying-intercept logistic regression model}.
-We suppressed the standardisation of the independent data, and the de-standardisation of the model parameters, which were both given in Sec.~\ref{sec:logitreg}.
-No modifications are required in this part.
+We now give the vectorised code for the specification in Stan of a \textbf{correlated varying effects logistic regression model}.
+This code, \href{https://github.com/hve1964/stanCodes/blob/master/logistRegBernVarying.stan}{\texttt{logistRegBernVarying.stan}}, and corresponding sample data are available from \href{https://github.com/hve1964/stanCodes}{\texttt{github.com/hve1964/stanCodes}}.

-The corresponding code for the specification of a varying-intercept logistic regression model in Stan when intending to perform HMC sampling is given in App.~\ref{sec:logregstan}.